streamnative/pulsar-spark/README.md

     artifactId = pulsar-spark-connector_{{SCALA_BINARY_VERSION}}
     version = {{PULSAR_SPARK_VERSION}}
 ```
-Currently, the artifact is available in Bintray Maven repository of StreamNative: `https://dl.bintray.com/streamnative/maven`.
+Currently, the artifact is available in [Bintray Maven repository of StreamNative]( https://dl.bintray.com/streamnative/maven).
 For Maven project, you can add the repository to your `pom.xml` as follows:
 ```xml
   <repositories>